Metz to Cochem

 *More than one ship navigates this itinerary so please check the corresponding itineraries as well as dates, pricing, and what is included/not included.
 All distances are approximate.
 The itinerary is subject to change sometimes without prior notice.
 Some waterways may be subject to occasional closures due to drought, storms, floods, canal or lock repairs, or other unforeseen circumstances that make navigation unsafe or impossible.
 The captain reserves the right to make any changes deemed necessary.
 Parts in Italic are undertaken on board.

-Princesse Royal & Magnifique III
+Princesse Royal & Magnifique I - 8 Day Tour

 Metz to Cochem